Carnation Walling - Wall Rebar

 Fit the horizontal and vertical rebar to the walls in all the right locations as per structural engineering.

 Fitting rebar supporting wall tie pipes

-Wall tie rods already present
+Wall tie rods already present at wall bottom

 Rebar placement CAD drawings